33 High-Protein Dinners

 - Heat 1 tbsp oil in a large skillet over medium-high heat.
 Add chicken (shaking off excess marinade) and cook until browned, about 5-6 minutes.
 Remove and set aside.

-- Add remaining oil to the pan, sauté onion until soft.
+- Add the remaining oil to the pan, and sauté the onion until soft.
 Stir in garlic and ginger, cooking 1 minute more.

-- Sprinkle in remaining garam masala, then pour in tomato sauce.
+- Sprinkle in the remaining garam masala, then pour in tomato sauce.
 Simmer 5 minutes.

 - Return chicken to the pan, stir in cream, and simmer another 5-10 minutes until chicken is cooked through.